Draft proposals in Indonesian parliament aim to ban extramarital sex

 A recent survey found that nearly 90 percent of Indonesians who understand the term LGBT feel “threatened” by the community and believe their religion forbids same-sex relations.

-Additional reporting by Ed Davies; Writing by Kanupriya Kapoor; Editing by Simon Cameron-Moore
+“In legal terms, religious terms and ethical terms, we cannot have that in our country,” he said.
+(Additional reporting by Ed Davies; Writing by Kanupriya Kapoor; Editing by Simon Cameron-Moore)